Veronika-clair/data_scientist_assesment/README.md

 As a **bonus**, you may also propose a method for estimating the **maximum safe advance amount** per user/request to help further reduce potential losses.

 This assessment is intended to take approximately 3–4 hours.
-We are not expecting a perfect solution — our goal is to evaluate your **approach to modeling, feature engineering, and business-oriented decision-making**.
+We are not expecting a perfect solution — our goal is to evaluate your **approach to modeling, feature engineering, sampling, and business-oriented decision-making**.
 A model ROC AUC of 0.65 is completely acceptable.

 ### **Dataset**